-The standard instrument has two relays, which are used for the dual stage batch control.
-The relays can drive external devices such as valves, pump circuits or external relays.
+The standard instrument has two alarm relays, which can be used to drive external devices such as external relays, LEDs, and audible alarms.
+The advanced option has four alarm relays.

-The advanced option has two extra relays that can be freely assigned as alarm relays.
-The operation of alarm relay(s) can be set to various modes as described in Alarms on page 52.
+The operation of each alarm relay can be set to various modes as described in Alarms on page 45.
 On the newer option card the separate common terminal for relays 1 and 2 and another common terminal for relays 3 and 4 allow for different signal or supply types to be connected to the control or alarm devices, as shown in Figure 13.

 There is also an equipment failure alarm option.
-This alarm can have normally closed (open) contacts which open (close) when the instrument displays any error message as listed in Error Messages on page 61, or if there is a loss of power to the instrument.
+This alarm can have normally closed (open) contacts which open (close) when the instrument displays any error message as listed in Error Messages on page 55, or if there is a loss of power to the instrument.